Resources

 English 10: Students will read Exit West by Mohsin Hamid and will write an essay on the book during the first two weeks of the trimester.

-English 11 & 12: Students will be enrolled in trimester electives, and there is no summer reading assigned.
+English Electives (12th grade): Students will be enrolled in trimester electives, and there is no summer reading assigned.

-AP English: A Children’s Bible by Lydia Millet and The Nickel Boys by Colson Whitehead.
+AP English: True Biz by Sara Novic and The Nickel Boys by Colson Whitehead.
 Students will read both and must submit an essay on each novel on the first day of school.
-Students will also have a vocab test on literary terms during the first week of school.
-Details and the list of literary terms will be available to the class on their Google Classroom page.
+Essay prompts will be sent to students via school email in June.

 • History